Irish Rebellion of 1798: Last resistance

 On 1 July 1798 in Belfast, the birthplace of the United Irish movement, it was reported that no man appeared in the street without wearing the red coat of the Yeomanry.
 As he enlisted former radicals into his Portglenone Yeomanry, Anglican clergyman Edward Hudson claimed that "the brotherhood of affection [between Catholic and Protestant] is over".
 However, the widespread return in the winter 1799–1800 of flogging, arms raids and assassinations to rural east Ulster suggests that in Presbyterian districts the spirit of rebellion was not yet extinguished.
 The holdouts had organised in Defender cells from whose oaths references to religion had been notably dropped.

 The execution in February 1800 of one of these irreconcilables, Roddy McCorley "at the bridge of Toome", enters into Irish republican martyrology through a ballad written in the 1890s by Ethna Carberry.
-At the time, it was the name of McCorley's captain, Thomas Archer, that captivated the public imagination.
-His execution in Ballymena in March 1800 (with his body left hanging in a cage in terrorem for several months), and of fifteen of his confederates, marked the final end of the insurgency in Antrim.
+At the time, the name that captured the public imagination was that of McCorley's captain, Thomas Archer, a militia turncoat for whom there could be no amnesty.
+Archer's execution in Ballymena in March 1800 (with his body left hanging in a cage in terrorem for several months), and of fifteen of his confederates, marked the final end of the insurgency in Antrim.